x3kim/LM-Buddy/README.md

 This project is a personal journey of learning and exploration into AI, various programming languages, GUIs, and system interaction, driven by curiosity.
 I'm building this step-by-step and **welcome collaborators and contributors** who are also excited about this kind of technology!
 Let's learn and build together! 🚀

+⚠️ Install instructions and how to use it here: 📗 [INSTALL.md](./docs/INSTALL.md)

 ## 🌟 Core Features (current)

 *   **🖥️ Screen Analysis:** LM Buddy (via Classic GUI) can take a screenshot of your active window.